 I tested this recipe at least 4 times and found one step to be very, very important.
 You need to squeeze all the liquid out of the ricotta before you add it to the filling.
 Otherwise, the extra liquid will make the pastries soggy which would be sad.

-To remove it, spoon the ricotta into a square of cheese cloth.
+To remove it, spoon the ricotta into a square of cheese cloth or a clean linen.
 Gather the edges of the cheese cloth so you have a ‘pouch’ of ricotta.
 Squeeze the ricotta until no more liquid comes out.
-Doubled-up paper towels will work in a pinch, but they don’t work quite as well.

 No cheese cloth?
 You can use a fine mesh sieve instead!
 Spoon the ricotta into the sieve over a bowl.
-Cover and let the ricotta drain for at least 4 hours in the fridge, but preferably overnight.
+Cover and let the ricotta drain overnight.

 How to bake these pinwheels